Intelligent Reflecting Surface (IRS)-Aided Covert Wireless Communications with Delay Constraint: Proof of Lemma

 \section{Proof of Lemma \ref{lemma1}}

 {We first note that the second term on the LHS of \eqref{PCCP_4} is a linear function of the concerned optimization variable $\mathbf{W}$, while the right-hand side (RHS) of \eqref{PCCP_4} is a constant.
-As such, we only need to prove that the first term on the LHS of \eqref{PCCP_4} is convex with respect to $\mathbf{W}$, which is redefined as
+As such, we only need to prove that the first term on the LHS of \eqref{PCCP_4} is convex with respect to $\mathbf{W}$, which is redefined as To proceed, we first note that $x\ln(x)$ is a convex function of $x$ for $x>0$\cite{Boyd}.
+Then, following the fact that $\mathbf{A}\succeq0$ and $\mathbf{W}\succeq0$, we have that $f(\mathbf{W})$ is convex with respect to $\mathbf{W}$ since the affine transformation of $x\ln(x)$ is convex with respect to $x$.
+This completes the proof of Lemma~\ref{lemma1}.}